theunknownodysseus/Neuro-Nest/README.md

 Click on “Load unpacked”.

 Select the folder where you extracted the Neuro Nest extension.
+There is a zip file named neuronest inside your repo now, extract that.

 Done! 🎉 The extension should now be visible in your browser.